cscart/docs/en/user_guide/settings/settings_wizzard.rst

 * **Display prices with taxes on cart/checkout pages if the method of calculating taxes is based on a unit's price**—if you enable this setting, product prices displayed on the cart and checkout pages will include taxes.

-* **Show number of available products**—if you enable this setting, the number of products available for customers will be displayed on the storefront.
+* **Show number of available products**—if you enable this setting, the number of products available to customers will be displayed on the storefront.

 * **Display mini thumbnail images as a gallery**—if you enable this setting, multiple product thumbnails will be displayed as a small gallery.